 Stem cells have the remarkable ability to become any one of the 200+ cell types found in adult humans.
-This course will explore what makes stem cells unique, how they function normally in the body to create and maintain specialized organs and how they are being used in regenerative medicine.
+This course will examine both the underlying biology as well as the societal aspects of stem cell therapies.
+We will explore what makes stem cells unique, how they function normally in the body to create and maintain specialized organs, and how they are being used in regenerative medicine.
 We will cover the basic cell, molecular and developmental biological principles required to understand exactly what these incredible cells are.
 We will examine what stem cells do in different organ systems, how they keep us healthy, and how they can be harvested and manipulated for use in research and medicine.
-We will explore how CRISPR, a genome editing technique that recently won it’s founders the Nobel prize, has the potential to revolutionize regenerative medicine.
-While this advancement is powerful enough to change modern medicine as we know it, where should the boundaries be?
-We will address this question and more as we learn how researchers and physicians use innovative technologies to unlock stem cells’ seemingly unlimited potential.
-We will also address the hurdles currently being faced in the field and the cutting-edge research being conducted to advance stem cell technology.
-Coursework will be composed of a variety of asynchronous elements including readings, videos, writing assignments, data analysis, case studies, group discussion boards, and short, recorded presentations.
-There will also be limited, optional, synchronous group work opportunities when feasible.
+At the same time, we will learn about the policies regulating their use in clinical settings.